Scripture Reference: Ruth 1:1-2:13

 Other Online Resources:

-- Pre-school lesson plan with crafts from http://ministry-to-children.com
+- Other: Pre-school lesson plan with crafts (Ministry to Children)

-- A number of story and craft ideas from http://dltk-bible.com
+- Other: A number of story and craft ideas (DLTK)

 Note: Also see the Ruth and Boaz Story on this site.
 Some of these resources relate to both stories.